Background Image

 About the Award

 The Lieutenant Governor's Medal of Distinction in Public Administration is Ontario’s highest honour for public service.
 It recognizes a public servant in Ontario who has demonstrated exemplary leadership, dedication and innovation and contributed significantly to their community.
+Because leadership can take many forms, this award recognizes individuals at any level in their organization who have made sustained efforts to advance public administration.

 The award is administered by IPAC’s Southwest Ontario, National Capital Region and Toronto Regional Groups and is a partnership with the Office of the Lieutenant Governor of Ontario who presents the award each year at a ceremony.